AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 Since AnyLog does not perform any data transformation when data comes in via REST PUT, it is up to the user to decide what is sent to AnyLog on the EdgeXpert side.

+###

+The following steps are done locally, on your machine

 1. Locally, create a JavaScript script that selects the data generated in EdgeXpert to be sent into AnyLog.
 The provided [sample script](https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/edgex_transformation.js) extracts reading values from EdgeXpert, and them sent into AnyLog.